Space Clothing

 Living in Space

-Space -- the final frontier!
+Space — the final frontier!
 Well.
 For a small part of humankind, at least.
-Out of the eight billion humans that constitute the extent of our species in the Milky Way, five billion live on Earth, most of the other three on Earth-like worlds, and few of them have any desire to leave their cradle.
-In total, less than 5% of humanity has embraced the spacer lifestyle, inhabiting stations, spaceships and underground settlements on moons or planetoids.
+Out of the eight billion humans who constitute the extent of our species in the Milky Way, five billion live on Earth, most of the other three on Earth-like worlds, and few of them have any desire to leave their cradle.
+In total, less than 5% of humanity has embraced the spacer lifestyle, inhabiting stations, spaceships, and underground settlements on moons or planetoids.

 Space really sucks.
 The whole universe wants you dead.
 So what did we do about it?